Madhya Pradesh: Arch dam wonder of engineering work

-Katni (Madhya Pradesh): The Engineer’s Day was celebrated in the city on the birth anniversary of Mokshagundam Visvesvaraya on Wednesday, said engineers’ body.
+Katni (Madhya Pradesh): The Engineerís Day was celebrated in the city on the birth anniversary of Mokshagundam†Visvesvaraya on Wednesday, said engineersí body.

 On this day, all the engineers remembered the 100-year-old Arch dam over Borina water body in Umardoli area in the district.